How to exclude specific content from API output

-You can set pdfcrowd-remove or pdfcrowd-hide classes on the element:
+Assign either pdfcrowd-remove or pdfcrowd-hide classes to the element:

 <div id="sidebar" class="pdfcrowd-remove">Will be removed</div>